Todd Bertoch, MD

 Dr. Christensen completed his residency with the prestigious University of Oklahoma Oral & Maxillofacial Surgery program.
 As a resident, he received extensive training in all facets of oral surgery, including implant, orthognathic, and temporomandibular surgeries, as well as dentoalveolar, bone and soft tissue grafting, oral pathology, cleft palate reconstruction, and facial cosmetic surgery.

-Dr. Christensen serves on-call for hospitals that receive trauma patients in the Salt Lake Valley, including Intermountain Medical Center in Murray, Alta Views Hospital in Sandy, LDS Hospital in Salt Lake City, and Riverton Hospital.
+Dr. Christensen is Board-Certified and serves on-call for hospitals that receive trauma patients in the Salt Lake Valley, including Intermountain Medical Center in Murray, Alta Views Hospital in Sandy, LDS Hospital in Salt Lake City, and Riverton Hospital.

 Patrick Brain, DDS